jedisct1/tinyglitch/README.md

 Available in the [master branch](https://github.com/jedisct1/tinyglitch).

-## Compiling and using ffmpeg in WebAssembly
+# Compiling and using ffmpeg in WebAssembly

+## Prerequisites

 ### Install LLVM